OneHandOctopus/TestProject/README.md

 # TestProject
 Just to learn github:
-How to work with branches
+How to work with branches.
-How to commit changes
+How to commit changes.
+...etc